 The Bay Area — largely because of that huge body of water in the middle — is a big place, and its sports team venues are spread throughout the region.

 Because of that, a car is advisable if you’re planning a multi-game trip.
 But there are ways to get around that, as there are plenty of public transportation options for most of the venues listed below.

 If you’re unfamiliar with the geography of the Bay Area, consider the map above and think of the three major cities, San Francisco, Oakland and San Jose, as points on a triangle.
 San Jose is about 45 minutes from both San Francisco and Oakland, while the latter two are separated by a 5-10 minute crossing of the Bay.

-The region’s sports landscape is changing, and will continue to change over the next few years.
-The 49ers vacated wind-swept Candlestick Park (and San Francisco proper) in favor of the new Levi’s Stadium in Santa Clara, a 45-minute drive away; the Earthquakes of MLS opened a new, soccer-only venue in 2015; and the Warriors left Oakland for “the City” and the sparkling new Chase Center in 2019.
+The Bay Area’s sports team landscape has been changing, and will continue to change over the next few years.
+The 49ers kicked things off a decade ago by leaving wind-swept Candlestick Park (and San Francisco proper) in favor of Levi’s Stadium in Santa Clara, a 45-minute drive away; the Earthquakes of MLS opened a new, soccer-only venue in 2015; and the Warriors left Oakland for “the City” and the sparkling new Chase Center in 2019.

 • Chase Center: Home of the Warriors.
 Located at 1 Warriors Way in San Francisco.